b3nzuk3/flaskApp2/README.md

 # News Today

 This project was generated with [Python3.10](https://www.python.org/downloads/release/python-3100/)
-#### This site is a Nes site application, Apr-26-2022
+#### This site is a Nes site application, May-05-2022
 ## Author
 #### By b3nzuk3
 ## Description
-      This a password manager made purely with python and passion.
-Users can save account details i.e usernames and passwords rather than forgetting them, thus this is here to make life easier for everyone who is prone to forget their details
+     This is a web application displaying news articles from top leading innovation companies around the world. i.e Google, Tesla and Apple

 ## Behavior Driven Development
-      1. Allows the user to create a new account by inputing the username.
-      2. Once user enters their username a password is generated.
-      3. They can choose to input the random password or input their own.
-      4. Once completed they can save there account credentials.
-      5. The user can later come and check on their credentials once saved or delete them.
-      6. They can do so by searching for it or displaying all of them at once.
-      7. Once done with either processes they can choose to exit the application.
+      1. When the app is loaded it first make a get request to the News Api.
+      2. It then process the results and stores it in a list.
+      3. The content is then rendered in the templates using placeholders and hence able to be displayed in the page.
+      4. All this is made possible with in built classes and functions.
+      5. The app is pushed to heroku where it will be available for display globally unlike before where it was visible locally.

 ## Setup/Installation Requirements
-* To install applicaton one of the fundamental requirements:
+* No installation is required.
+You just need to click on the link to load the application.
+* If you want to clone it locally you can follow the running instructions below.

        $ python3.10